byronka/template-benchmark/README.md

 ## Original latin1 test data but with pre-encoding setups:

 Only latin1 characters are used in test data just like original benchmark (actually the data is closer to ASCII as it is all below 255).

 `java  -jar target/benchmarks.jar Utf8 -rff results-ascii.csv -rf csv`

 ![Template Comparison](results-ascii.png)

+`StringBuilder.toString().getBytes(...)` is vastly superior to pre-encoding if all the characters are latin1.
+This is something you can leverage if you are absolutely certain all the characters are latin1 or even better ASCII.
+However a single emoji based on the previous results will make `toString().getBytes(...)` slow.

 ## Original String output test